 - Ms. Wood is a graduate of Georgetown University, where she received a B.S., Foreign Service.

-- She also serves on the Board of the Latin American Youth Center in Washington, DC., was the 2018 Commodore of the Severn River Yacht Club, and as a member of the Georgetown University Alumni Admissions Program.
+- She serves on the Board of the Latin American Youth Center in Washington, DC., was the 2018 Commodore of the Severn River Yacht Club, and as a member of the Georgetown University Alumni Admissions Program.